AD-SDL/sciclops_module/README.md

 ### Docker

-We provide a `Dockerfile` and example docker compose file (`compose.yaml`) to run this node dockerized.
+- We provide a `Dockerfile` and example docker compose file (`compose.yaml`) to run this node dockerized.

-There is also a pre-built image avaible as `ghcr.io/ad-sdl/sciclops_module`.
+- There is also a pre-built image available as `ghcr.io/ad-sdl/sciclops_module`.
+- You can control the container user's id and group id by setting the `USER_ID` and `GROUP_ID`